timescale/docs/about/release-notes/index.md

 #### Deprecation warning

 * You can no longer create continuous aggregates using `time_bucket_ng`.
-  This feature will be completely removed the next release.
+  This feature will be completely removed in the next release.
 Best practice is to [migrate your current continuous aggregates to the new form](/use-timescale/:currentVersion:/continuous-aggregates/migrate/),
 * This is the last release supporting PostgreSQL 13.